Home » Posts tagged 'kurt cobb' (Page 8)

 Climate, politics and the narrow vision of futurists

-Most people know the tale of the blind men and the elephant.
+Climate, politics and the narrow vision of futurists Most people know the tale of the blind men and the elephant.
 Each describes a part of the elephant.
 The elephant is said to be like a pillar by the blind man touching the elephant’s leg.
-The one touching the elephant’s tail says the elephant is like a rope and so on.
+The one touching the elephant’s tail says the elephant is like […]

 Eternity, nature, society and the absurd fantasies of the rich

-Professor and author Douglas Rushkoff recently wrote about a group of wealthy individuals who paid him to answer questions about how to manage their lives after what they believe will be the collapse of society.
-He only knew at the time he was engaged that the group wanted to talk about the future of technology.
+Eternity, nature, society and the absurd fantasies of the rich Professor and author Douglas Rushkoff recently wrote about a group of wealthy individuals who paid him to answer questions about how to manage their lives after what they believe will be the collapse of society.
+He only knew at the time he was engaged that […]

 Saudi retreat on oil IPO highlights dearth of reliable information on world oil reserves

-Since late 2016 the financial media has been abuzz about what would likely be the biggest initial public offering (IPO) ever: The sale of 5 percent of the world’s largest oil company, Saudi Aramco, which is wholly owned by the government of Saudi Arabia.
-The IPO with its required disclosures would shed light on the inner workings of the company for the first time since it was nationalized in 1980 and lead to independent verification of its oil reserves and other assets.
+Saudi retreat on oil IPO highlights dearth of reliable information on world oil reserves Since late 2016 the financial media has been abuzz about what would likely be the biggest initial public offering (IPO) ever: The sale of 5 percent of the world’s largest oil company, Saudi Aramco, which is wholly owned by the government […]

 10 years after the oil price spike: Is peak oil a process rather than a moment?

+10 years after the oil price spike: Is peak oil a process rather than a moment?
 Ten years ago this week—July 11, 2008 to be exact—the price of a barrel of oil on the New York Mercantile Exchange hit an intraday high of $147.27, its highest price ever.
-By the following autumn the world economy was in shambles and the price of oil was tumbling.
-The oil price eventually bottomed out around $34 per barrel in mid-February the following year.
+By the following autumn the world economy […]

 OPEC production increase shows it’s still fighting U.S. shale oil

-It felt like opposite day as traders bid up the price of oil last week even as OPEC announced an increase in oil production that should have sent prices downward.
-The cartel decided it had room to move because of outages in Venezuela, Libya and Angola amounting to 2.8 million barrels per day (mbpd).
-The increase apparently wasn’t as much as traders had expected.
+OPEC production increase shows it’s still fighting U.S. shale oil It felt like opposite day as traders bid up the price of oil last week even as OPEC announced an increase in oil production that should have sent prices downward.
+The cartel decided it had room to move because of outages in Venezuela, Libya and […]

 Leaked U.N. climate change report shows inverted thinking on growth

-The Reuters news service managed a genuine journalistic coup by getting an advance copy of a U.N. climate change report not due out until October.
-Given what the report says—it’s dire—and the fact that the climate isn’t going to stop changing while the report gets reviewed, somebody decided to get the ball rolling.
+Leaked U.N. climate change report shows inverted thinking on growth The Reuters news service managed a genuine journalistic coup by getting an advance copy of a U.N. climate change report not due out until October.
+Given what the report says—it’s dire—and the fact that the climate isn’t going to stop changing while the report gets […]

 Plato’s dream and our modern nightmare